How Important Is Restorative Sleep For Health?

 Good sleep, both qualitatively and quantitatively, is also crucial to maintaining optimal health.
 Studies show that “good sleepers” eat fewer calories compared to those who do not sleep well.
 This is because sleep deprivation affects the appetite hormones which then causes poor appetite regulation.
-Other benefits of a good sleep include improved concentration and productivity, enhanced athletic performance and stronger immune system, among others.
+Other benefits of good sleep include improved concentration and productivity, enhanced athletic performance, and a stronger immune system, among others.

 Dr. Lodi concluded, “All these wonderful things happen to the body if and only if you go to bed early enough to allow restorative sleep before you get to the reset.
 If you don’t go to bed early enough, the reset doesn’t happen.”